Raku/advent/20th/articles/rfc43.md

 Larry, it seems, decided to focus on a different phrase in the stated problem: _"because double floats are at their heart a lie"._ In a radical break from the dominant performance-first paradigm, it was decided that the core representation of fractional values would default to the most precise available -- regardless of the performance implications.

-Perl always had a focus on "losing as little information as possible" when it came to your data.
+Perl has always had a focus on "losing as little information as possible" when it came to your data.
 Scalars dynamically change shape and type based on what you put into them at any given time in order to ensure that they can hold that new value.

-Perl also always had a focus on DWIM -- Do What I Mean.
+Perl has lso always had a focus on DWIM -- Do What I Mean.
 Combining DWIM with the "lose approximately nothing" principle in the case of division of numbers, Perl 6 would thus default to understanding your meaning to be a desire to have a precise fractional representation of this math that you just asked the computer to compute.

 Likewise, Perl has also always had a focus on putting in curbs where other languages build walls.
 Nothing would force the user to perform their math at the "speed of rational" (to turn a new phrase) as they would have the still-essential `Num` type available.

 In this sense, nothing was removed -- rather, `Rat` was added and the default behavior of representing parsed decimal values was to create a `Rat` instead of a `Num`.
 Many languages introduce rationals as a separate syntax, thus making precision opt-in (a la `1r5` in J).
-In Perl 6, the opposite is true -- those who want imprecision must opt-in instead.
+In Perl 6 (and eventually thus Raku), the opposite is true -- those who want imprecision must opt-in instead.

 ## A visual example thanks to a matrix named Hilbert

-In pursuit of a nice example of programming concerns solved by arbitrary precision rationals  that are a bit less abstract than the naturally unfathomable "we have no _actual_ idea how large the problem of imprecision is in effect on our individual systems let alone society as a whole", I came across the excellent presentation from 2011 by Roger Hui of Dyalog where he demonstrates a development version of Dyalog APL which included rational numbers.
+In pursuit of a nice example of programming concerns solved by arbitrary precision rationals  that are a bit less abstract than the naturally unfathomable "we have no _actual_ idea how large the problem of imprecision is in effect on our individual systems let alone society as a whole", I came across the [excellent presentation](https://www.youtube.com/watch?v=CkaQQYcxpfM) from 2011 by Roger Hui of Dyalog where he demonstrates a development version of Dyalog APL which included rational numbers.

-In his presentation he uses the example of Hilbert matrices, a very simple algorithm for generating a matrix that is notorious for the difficulty of getting a "clean" identity matrix (don't worry, the upcoming visual examples should make this clear enough to us non-experts in matrix algebra).
+In his presentation he uses the example of Hilbert matrices, a very simple algorithm for generating a matrix of any size that will be of notorious difficulty for getting a "clean" identity matrix (if that's not clear at the moment, don't worry, the upcoming visual examples should make this clear enough to us non-experts in matrix algebra).

 Here is the (very) procedural for generating our Hilberts for comparison (full script in [this gist](https://gist.github.com/ab5tract/3e25e4a2ce63a349b7eb4601a85b6993#file-rationale-matrique-raku)):[^3]